Working with server

 REST methods

-Interacting with backend
+Interact with the backend

 const url = "https://some_backend_url";